KaiserTim/diffusion_toy/README.md

 ## Diffusion guidance

-This section provides the full framework for the simulation of Diffusion Guidance in 2D as detailed in [The Unreasonable Effectiveness of Guidance for Diffusion Models](https://arxiv.org/abs/2411.10257).
+This section provides the full framework for the simulation of Diffusion Guidance in 2D as detailed in the paper.

-## Generalization

-To come.